spraakbanken/sparv-pipeline/docs/developers-guide/sparv-classes.md

 ## ExportAnnotationsAllSourceFiles
-List of annotations to be included in the export.
+Iterable with annotations to be included in the export.
 This list is defined in the corpus configuration.
 Annotation files for _all_ source files will automatically be added as dependencies when using this class.

 **Arguments:**